 Lesson: Always carry a suitcase of your toddler's belongings.
 Everywhere.

-12. When stepping on lego.
+12. When stepping on Lego.
 Or miniature cars.
-The third time this week!
+Time after time!

 Lesson: You can't not buy toys for your kid (because you will then have to be sole entertainer) so just wear hard-soled trekking shoes at all times.